Peanut butter is a substance that is found in almost every form, from spread to fudge.

 The well-known brand of peanut butter, Skippy, was actually started in 1932 by Mr. Rosenfield who created the first chunky peanut butter under the brand name.

 To make around 30,000 peanut butter sandwiches, you would need around 1 acre of peanuts.
 Each peanut farm is around 100 acres.

 In the U.S., around ¾ of all houses possess at least 1 jar of peanut butter.

 In 2014, a man called Jerome Davis pulled a knife on his sibling after he ate too many peanut butter and jelly sandwiches.
 Sick of his brother’s obsession, he pulled the blade after he ate over 4 sandwiches in one day.

-Jerry Seinfeld, Elvis Presley, Madonna adore peanut butter.
-Over 30 celebs & public figures are a part of a special “Adult Peanut Butter Lover’s Fan Club” according to Skippy Peanut Butter.
+Jerry Seinfeld, Elvis Presley, and Madonna adore peanut butter.
+Over 30 celebs & public figures are a part of a special “Adult Peanut Butter Lover’s Fan Club,” according to Skippy Peanut Butter.

 According to a study conducted in the early 1990s, regular consumption of peanuts can lower the risk of contracting colorectal cancer in women compared to those who do not eat the nuts frequently.

-The presidency and peanuts have quite the connection.
+The presidency and peanuts have quite a connection.
 Two former presidents have previously been peanut farmers – the 39th president Jimmy Carter, and Founding Father Thomas Jefferson.